charliejllewellyn/aws-security-workshop/prevention/README.md

 This returns a list of usernames and what look like hashed passwords

-Using a site to reverse the hash such as https://md5.gromweb.com/ we prove that we can exploite the site to return the password.
+Using a site to reverse the hash such as https://md5.gromweb.com/ we prove that we can exploit the site to return the password.

 <details>
 <summary><strong>Setup AWS WAF to prevent SQL injection (expand for details)</strong></summary><p>